keboola/connection-docs/orchestrator/tasks/index.md

 ## Organize Tasks
 Let's assume you have the following configurations and wish to orchestrate them into a data pipeline:

-- Adform extractor with the `Campaigns` configuration
+- Adform data source connector with the `Campaigns` configuration
-- Snowflake extractor with the `Email recipient index` configuration
+- Snowflake data source connector with the `Email recipient index` configuration
 - Transformations with the configurations `Campaign Performance` and `Campaign Recipient`
 - Mailchimp writer with the `New recipients` configuration